 02. Engage with your audience

 Now that you’ve defined your target market, it’s time to pull a sample and pick their brain.
-Through primary research methods like focus groups, online surveys, and personal interviews, you’ll be able to get common opinions about your products and services.
+Through primary research methods like focus groups, online surveys, user interviews and personal interviews, you’ll be able to get common opinions about your products and services.
 If you’re still in the process of starting your business, reach out to people that fit the common buyer personas you want to have as future customers.

 In order to find your sample, there are many different paths you can take.
 Ideally you’ll want to choose customers who purchased from you recently, as they’ll have a good memory of their experience.
 Also, people that almost purchased from you but didn’t in the end, such as abandoned cart shoppers.
 Other methods include turning to your social media accounts and asking coworkers and their friends.
 In all, you want to get a large variety of people.
 The more, the merrier.